 10. Darling Quarter Playground, Darling Harbour

 There is a world of play to be had at Darling Harbour.
-The playground here has a 8 metre long big slide, suspended balancing ropes, a 21 metre flying fox, a giant swing that rocks in all directions, an octanet, sand diggers, a supanova, mini slides built onto a hill, swings, climbing webs positioned close to the ground, and HEAPS of water play.
-The only question that needs to be asked is- what should children begin with?!
-Read more about the Daring Quarter playground here.
+The playground here has an 8 metre long big slide, suspended balancing ropes, a 21 metre flying fox, a giant swing that rocks in all directions, an octanet, sand diggers, a supanova, mini slides built onto a hill, swings, climbing webs positioned close to the ground, and HEAPS of water play.
+The only question that needs to be asked is, what should children begin with?!
+Read more about the Darling Quarter playground here.

 11. Our Top Pick: Queen’s Park Playground

 We just LOVE a good playground-cafe combination, and the Queen’s Park playground and Queen’s Park Shed cafe do just the trick.
 The playground is fenced so you can enjoy a fabulous coffee in peace and watch on as your kids have a ball with a large sandpit and diggers, swings, slides, and a baby climbing gym.
-The food at the nearby (and we mean literally right nearby) cafe is to die for, and they are super kid-friendly.
-In fact, it is mostly occupied by other families and mums with prams.
+The food at the nearby (and we mean right nearby) cafe is to die for, and they are super kid-friendly.
+Other families and mums mostly occupy it with prams.
 Read more about it here.

 More Awesome Playgrounds For You